-- From Arm.
-The Arm at which the counted turning traffic starts from. - Junction.
-The Junction the counted traffic is passing through. - To Arm.
-The Arm at which the counted turning traffic turns into. - Count.
+- Junction.
+The Junction the counted traffic is passing through.
+For counts that pass through multiple Junctions, this will show the Junction where there counted traffic starts. - Arms.
+The Arms through which the counted traffic passes through - Count.
 The amount of counted traffic on this movement in PCU. - Assigned.
 The total assigned flow on this turning movement in the Current Scenario. - Balancing Factor.
 A measure of how much the matrix estimation process has changed OD matrix movements through this count. - % Diff.
-The percentage difference between the count and the total assigned flow on this turning movement in the Current Scenario. - Abs Diff.
-The absolute difference between the count and the total assigned flow on this turning movement in the Current Scenario in PCU.
+The percentage difference between the count and the total assigned flow on this turning movement in the Current Scenario.
+Positive values are displayed with a red background and negative values with a blue background, - Diff.
+The difference between the count and the total assigned flow on this turning movement in the Current Scenario in PCU.
+Positive values are displayed with a red background and negative values with a blue background, - GEH.

-• GEH.
 The GEH or Geoffrey E. Havers (GLC transport planner who invented the statistic in the 1970s) Statistic.
 The GEH statistic measures a combination of relative and absolute error between a traffic count and a modelled flow and is commonly used to test the goodness of fit of modelled flows to observed counts.
+Values greater than 5.0 are displayed in red.
 This is explained in more detail below.